How much does it cost to install a home electric car charger?

 On-street or off-street parking

-Most importantly, the cost of your home EV charger will depend on whether you have off-street parking.
-Typically, you can’t have an EV charger installed at home if you have on-street parking, such as if you live in a terraced house.
+Typically, you can’t have a standard EV charger installed at home if you have on-street parking, such as if you live in a terraced house.
 However, with the innovative ChargeArm, you can.
 But, the cost of a ChargeArm and a home charger is significantly more expensive than a standard EV charger – roughly costing around £2,000-£3,000 in total.

 The EV charging rate (power outlet)